usepat/soniccontrol/README.md

 ## Virtual environemt

 Open the root folder of soniccontrol with your terminal of choice and initialize a python virtual environment.
 Note that the enviroment will have the same python version as the python interpreter you created it with.
-So choose a python interpreter with a version >= 3.10
+So choose a python interpreter with a version >= 3.10.

+> Note: python 3.12 has issues with ttkbootstrap, but 3.11 works fine

 ```
 python3.10 -m venv .venv